git-tfs/git-tfs/doc/special-actions-in-commit-messages.md

-The [rcheckin](commands/rcheckin.md) command examines the commmit message for additional TFS specific notifications.
+The [rcheckin](commands/rcheckin.md) command examines the commit message for additional TFS specific notifications.
 The following may be appended as separate lines to the end of the commit message:

 * `git-tfs-work-item: <id>` will link the new changeset with the given work item and the default action type.